michbur/biogram/README.md

 Installation
 ------------

-biogram is NOT yet available [on CRAN](http://cran.r-project.org/web/packages/biogram/), so installation is as simple as:
+biogram is available [on CRAN](http://cran.r-project.org/web/packages/biogram/), so installation is as simple as:

 ```
 install.packages("biogram")